 - Choose to participate as a named plaintiff: you hire your attorney and participate in the lawsuit as a named party

-It is a good idea to consult with an experienced class-action attorney before you act on your class-action notice, especially if your electric-scooter accident injuries are serious and/or you have a lot at stake in this class-action lawsuit.
+It is a good idea to consult with an experienced bird scooter class action attorney and/or you have a lot at stake in this class-action lawsuit.

 Opting Out and Pursuing a Personal Injury Lawsuit

-The purpose of a class-action lawsuit is to accommodate a large number of plaintiffs; more than what can be accommodated in a standard personal injury lawsuit.
+The purpose of a bird scooter lawsuit is to accommodate a large number of plaintiffs; more than what can be accommodated in a standard personal injury lawsuit.

-If you have suffered injuries or losses caused by the actions of Bird, Lime, Xiaomi, Segway, or other defendants in this class-action suit, but you feel that the circumstances of your injuries do not resemble those experienced by the initial plaintiffs in the class-action lawsuit, or you lack confidence in the abilities of the attorneys representing the plaintiffs, you might consider seeking remedies in a personal injury lawsuit.
+If you have suffered bird scooter injury or losses caused by the actions of Bird, Lime, Xiaomi, Segway, or other defendants in this class-action suit or bird scooter lawsuit, but you feel that the circumstances of your injuries do not resemble those experienced by the initial plaintiffs in the bird scooter lawsuit, or you lack confidence in the abilities of the attorneys representing the plaintiffs, you might consider seeking remedies in a personal injury lawsuit.

-Damages You Can Recover in a Personal Injury Lawsuit
+Damages You Can Recover in a Bird Scooter Injury Lawsuit

 When you decide to seek damages you have suffered as a result of negligence on the part of Bird, Lime, or other electric scooter companies, a civil court will hear your case and determine to which damages you are entitled.

 The court could decide to award you some or all of the following recoverable damages: